iamLogeshwaran5/Phonepe-pulse/README.md

 Ensure the solution is secure, efficient, and user-friendly.
 Thoroughly test the solution before deploying the dashboard publicly, making it accessible to users.

+## Documentation

+The detailed documentation for this project can be found [here](https://drive.google.com/file/d/1VBRecdnRpbutknJLNZQC4f1bc1eKWdsw/view).

+## Dataset

+The dataset used offical phonepe repo in this project can be accessed [here](https://github.com/PhonePe/pulse.git).

+## Inspired From
+- [Phonepe offical](https://www.phonepe.com/pulse/explore/transaction/2022/4/) - Description or explanation of how it inspired the project.